twinnydotdev/symmetry-cli/readme.md

 maxConnections: 10  # The maximum number of connections.
 modelName: llama3.1:latest  # The name and version of the AI model to use.
 name: twinnydotdev  # Your chosen name as a provider on the Symmetry network.
-path: /home/twinnydotdev/.config/symmetry/data  # The local path where Symmetry will store its configuration and data files.
+dataPath: /home/twinnydotdev/.config/symmetry/data  # The local path where Symmetry will store its configuration and data files.
 public: true  # Whether this provider is publicly accessible on the Symmetry network.
 serverKey: 4b4a9cc325d134dee6679e9407420023531fd7e96c563f6c5d00fd5549b77435  # The unique key for connecting to the Symmetry server.
 systemMessage: "I'm a system message" # An optional system message for each conversation.